-All referrals for students in grades 3,4,5,7 and 8 must be submitted in writing to the gifted education coordinator (elementary level) or the gifted resource teacher (middle school level) on or before October 26, 2018.
+All referrals for students in grades K,1, 2, and 6 must be submitted in writing to the gifted education coordinator (elementary level) or the gifted resource teacher (middle school level) between January 3, 2019 and January 18, 2019.

 If you would like to refer a high school student, please contact Kevin Carr, Coordinator for Secondary Services. (email@example.com)